TarekRaafat/eleva-router/docs/index.md

   The installation process:

-  1. Validates options and container element
+  1. Validates options and layout element
   2. Auto-registers component definitions
   3. Creates and attaches router instance
   4. Defers async startup using `queueMicrotask` if `autoStart` is true